Ashdof/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword Script
 This script when executed displays the lines in the file /etc/passwd that do not contain the pattern "bin"

+18-letteronly
+This script, when executed displays all the lines in a file starting with a letter